Authors may submit manuscripts in PDF format online at the submission page.

 abstract must be included, one in the language of the article and one in English.
 Also required are keywords and

-subject classifications for the article, and, for each author, postal address, affiliation (if appropriate), and email address if available.
-A home-page URL is optional.
+subject classifications for the article, and, for each author, postal address, affiliation (if appropriate), and email address.
+A homepage URL is optional.

 complete, including article titles and page ranges.